Skip to main content

 This DIY Mason jar herb garden is the perfect weekend project

 Those new to indoor gardening may find it challenging to get started on growing edible plants inside, but this endeavor is a lot easier than you might think.
 One straightforward and fun way to get started on kitchen container gardening is putting together a DIY Mason jar herb garden.
 This project is accessible in every way — in addition to being relatively uncomplicated, it’s also affordable and quick to assemble.
-Plus, you’ll get a beautiful result and consistent supply of fresh herbs at the end.
+Plus, you’ll get a beautiful result and a consistent supply of fresh herbs at the end.
 If you’ve always wanted to try growing herbs in Mason jars, keep reading to learn how.

-Mason jar
+Mason jar uses

-What materials you will need
+What materials you’ll need

 For this project, you’ll need four items: a Mason jar, bag of potting mix, supply of rocks or pebbles, and packet of seeds.
 Part of the appeal with Mason or glass jars is that you can see your plants root and grow over time.
 While Mason jars are relatively inexpensive, you can also save money by upcycling glass containers that previously stored pasta sauce or jam.
-Since you do want the roots to have space, make sure your jar is at least four inches long.
+Since you do want the roots to have space, make sure your jar is at least 4 inches long.
 The bigger your vessel, the more room your plants will have to grow.

 In addition to the jar, you’ll need the growing medium.
 Since drilling holes into Mason jars can be tricky and dangerous, you’ll want to make sure you give your plants sufficient drainage with a generous layer of rocks or pebbles.
 On top of that, add standard potting mix.
 Amendments such as vermiculite, perlite, and coir can help with aerating roots.
 You can also use a mix with compost and castings to make sure your plant gets the nutrients that it needs.

 Then, of course, you’ll want to have the plants themselves.
 Both seeds and seedlings can work, although you might risk some transplant shock with new seedlings.
-It’ll be easiest to grow different types of plants in separate jars to streamline your container garden.
+It’ll be easiest to grow different types of plants in separate jars to streamline your mini container garden.

 Now you’re ready to assemble